 Although urban agriculture was the focus of tasks performed during the youth employment, the incorporation of education and general job skills is integral to the success of the program.
 This is accomplished by partnering with several local organizations to provide workshops about job professionalism, interviews, and nutrition education, in addition to workshops about composting, rural farming, and livestock.
 As has been done in previous years, youth learn about how to safely prepare and cook fresh vegetables harvested from the Urban Farm.

 Overall, the participants this year were a highly motivated and hard-working group.
 We couldn’t have accomplished all our goals without them, and are glad that they’ve reached some of their personal goals through their employment as well!

 If you missed applying for this year’s program, stay tuned next year for job opportunities as a youth crew member!

-Youth employees will farm land in downtown Binghamton, work at farmers markets and the farm stand, participate in workshops about the food system and social issues, and help promote the Urban Farm in the community.
+Youth employees will farm land in downtown Binghamton, participate in workshops about the food system and nutrition, and help promote the Urban Farm in the community.

-Eligible applicants must: be between 14 and 19, be available to work the entire program, be residents of the city of Binghamton, qualify for free or reduced price school lunch, have an interest in working at the Binghamton Urban Farm, and be able and willing to do strenuous work outdoors in all weather conditions (heat, rain, bugs, etc).
+Eligible applicants must: be between 15 and 18, be available to work the entire 6-week summer program, be residents of the city of Binghamton, have an interest in working at the Binghamton Urban Farm, and be able and willing to do strenuous work outdoors in all weather conditions (heat, rain, bugs, etc).
 Dates and more information TBA.

 Have any questions about the application or the program?